 School of Rehabilitation Therapy members working to advance primary care

-Submitted by: Jordan Miller, SRT Faculty
+Contributed by: Dr. Jordan Miller, SRT Faculty

 In January, I will have been a faculty member in the School of Rehabilitation Therapy for two years.
 Some days it feels like I have been here for many years and other days it feels like I have just arrived.